 Starting & End Point - Badwater Basin Car Park

-It’s a fantastic place to be at sunset when the soft light makes the salt flats even more photogenic.
+It’s a fantastic place to be at sunset when the soft light makes the salt flats one of the most photogenic Death Valley hikes.
 It gets pretty busy but there is so much space that it isn’t hard to find your own little patch.
 If you wait around it’s also an incredible place to go star gazing.